-Why the Electoral College Is So Hard to Understand
+Why is the Electoral College So Confusing?

 The Electoral College is that institution that elects the president of the United States.
 According to the Constitution in Article II, section.
 1, the Electoral College (EC) consists of electors chosen by a method approved by the state legislature.
 The presidential candidate must win by a majority of the electoral votes cast.

 Some hate the EC, thinking it’s a monstrosity.
 Well, I agree it’s a monstrosity.
 But we need to remember that many of our founding fathers were amateur scientists and that many of their concepts of government came from metaphors derived from the world of mechanics.
 One important concept was the principle of equilibrium.
 For example, there was a prevalent belief that power should not be concentrated in the hands of any one person (a king) or in the hands of the many (the people).
 Rather there should be a balance, an “equilibrium” where the efforts of one political actor would counteract the excess of another.
 In the words of James Madison

 ambition must be made to counteract ambition.

 Historians are in general agreement that when the framers created the Constitution, they wanted some sort of executive, but did not want a king.
 When they convened at the Pennsylvania State House in May of 1787 in Philadelphia, they wanted an executive that was sufficiently powerful to enforce the law yet not so powerful that he was tempted to exercise tyrannical powers.
 The framers were aware of the problems inherent in creating an executive office.
 In the words of Gouverneur Morris, a champion of strong executive powers: